 By Priyan Garg, Amity Law School, Noida “EDITOR’S NOTE:- The recent times have exposed the diabolic methods used by government agencies all over the world for the greater good of national security.
 Deployment of such techniques is invasive of the fundamental right to privacy that citizens are entitled to.
 In […]

-Supallab Chakraborty Symbiosis Law School, Pune “Editor’s Note: The paper is a critical analysis of the landmark judgment of Selvi v.
-State of Karnataka inasmuch as it deals with the evidence given by narco-analysis, FMRI and polygraphs to be inadmissible.“ INTRODUCTION “It has become appallingly obvious that our technology has […]
+By Supallab Chakraborty, Symbiosis Law School, Pune “Editor’s Note: The paper is a critical analysis of the landmark judgment of Selvi v.
+State of Karnataka inasmuch as it deals with the evidence given by narco-analysis, FMRI and polygraphs to be inadmissible.“ INTRODUCTION “It has become appallingly obvious that our technology […]

 Prakhar Maheshwari, West Bengal National University of Juridical Sciences Editor’s note: In laws of evidence, relevant facts could depict any set of closely interrelated facts, to the extent that they rely on each other to establish an event.
 These facts make the event more or less likely than it would […]